SAP/luigi/docs/navigation-parameters-reference.md

   }
 ```

+### tabNav
+- **type**: boolean
+- **description**: tabNav renders the children of the node as a horizontal navigation bar.
+Sub-children are not supported.
+When you categorize nodes you will get a drop-down menu in the horizontal navigation.

 ## Context switcher

 The context switcher is a drop-down list available in the top navigation bar.
 It allows you to switch between a curated list of navigation elements such as Environments.
 To do so, add the **contextSwitcher** property to the **navigation** object using the following optional properties: